-KTL is one of Asia's major suppliers of rigging equipment and related services to the offshore oil & gas (O&G), marine and construction industries
+KTL is one of Asia's major suppliers of rigging equipment and related services to the offshore oil and gas ("O&G"), marine and construction industries

-KTL - one of Asia's major suppliers of rigging equipment and related services to the offshore oil & gas (O&G), marine and construction industries - is making strides to differentiate itself from its competitors and move ahead as a leading solutions provider for offshore O&G equipment in the region.
+KTL - one of Asia's major suppliers of rigging equipment and related services to the offshore O&G, marine and construction industries - is making strides to differentiate itself from its competitors and move ahead as a leading solutions provider for offshore O&G equipment in the region.

 From its 28,000-square metre base in Singapore, the Group supplies premium steel wire ropes and fittings for lifting and mooring through its wholly-owned subsidiary, KTL Offshore Pte.
 Ltd., which also provides testing, certification and maintenance services.

-This year, the Group has fully equipped their 10,000-square metre facility in the Middle East - one of the largest facilities of its kind in the Hamriyah Free Zone, United Arab Emirates - which enables the Group to strengthen its foothold in the region.
+The Group has fully equipped their 10,000-square metre facility in the Middle East - one of the largest facilities of its kind in the Hamriyah Free Zone, United Arab Emirates - which has enabled the Group to strengthen its foothold in the region.

-From the bases in Singapore and the Middle East, KTL is well positioned to service clients at every corner of the globe.
+From the bases in Singapore and the Middle East, KTL is well positioned to service clients worldwide.